Have you ever thought about becoming a freelance proofreader?

 - missing symbols in words (Café vs. Cafe)

-- making sure the chapter headings match the contents table
+- Make sure the chapter headings match the contents table

 - text formatting